 Listen To The Album | Spotify, YT Music, Apple Music |

-Biggie’s flow shifts from smooth storytelling to bold declarations, setting new MC standards.
+Biggie’s flow shifts from smooth storytelling to bold declarations, setting new standards for MCs.
 His wordplay mixes street narratives, clever metaphors, and dark humor, as in “Gimme the Loot” and “Warning.”
 The album’s cultural impact surpasses commercial success, blending hardcore rap with mainstream elements.
-“Juicy” is an aspirational anthem, while “Suicidal Thoughts” examines darker street life.
+“Juicy” is an aspirational anthem, while “Suicidal Thoughts” explores darker aspects of street life.

 4. It Takes a Nation of Millions to Hold Us Back by Public Enemy